-(During the Google transition this section will be updated as more information comes in regarding browser compatibility for old Cru tools).
-Over the last few years you have probably been encouraged to use Firefox instead of Internet Explorer (or possibly even over Safari).
+(Digital Strategies at Lake Hart is still migrating tools over for use in Chrome, so the recommendations here will change with time).
+Over the last few years you have probably been encouraged to use Firefox, and now Chrome instead of Internet Explorer (or possibly even over Safari).
 I want to clarify where we are coming from given the increasing number of browsers out there that you might use in your everyday lives.
 Many of you have a favorite browser that might not be Firefox or Internet explorer.
-For ministry, the websites that are used (like PeopleSoft and Concur) are built specifically to work with Firefox and Internet Explorer, however as we transition to Google Chrome is increasingly a supported option for doing ministry as well.
-We encourage you to use Firefox or Internet Explorer if you are using any of Crus non-google web tools so that you don’t experience any issues.
-If you use other browsers and are having problems, neither I or the IT help desk can effectively support you.
+For ministry, many websites were built specifically to work with Firefox and Internet Explorer, however as we transition to Google Chrome is increasingly a supported option for doing ministry as well.
+We encourage you to try to use Firefox or Internet Explorer if you are using any of Cru’s non-google web tools if you experience any issues in Chrome.
+If you use an unsupported browser for some of Cru’s tools and are having problems, neither I or the Digital Strategies staff can effectively support you.
 Outside of Cru’s non-google utilities, please feel free to use any other web browser you are comfortable with.
 Most web browsers work equally well for personal browsing, as long as you are using the latest version of your browser.
 Even for Google, Chrome provides the best compatibility but many including myself use other browsers without issue.
-We do ask that you check to make sure your browser(s) is up to date at least once a month, for the best and most secure browsing experience possible.
+We do ask that you check to make sure your browser(s) is up to date at least once or twice a month, for the best and most secure browsing experience possible.
 If you need any help with this let Kristin know.

 We also encourage you to be backing up your computer, and there are a few different ways you can do this.
-If you already are backing up to an external hard-drive, we encourage you to do this at least once a month.
-However, it is best to do it once a week, or more if it possible.
+If you already are backing up to an external hard-drive, we expect you to do this at least once a week.
+However, it is best to do it once a more if it possible.
 If you don’t currently have a backup system in place, we highly recommend using something like Crashplan (http://www.crashplan.com/).
-For more information on Backup and other common tech information you can visit the CM Information Technology part of the Wiki (link here http://wiki.uscm.org/display/CMIT/Home), which is maintained by Technology Specialists in Cru around the country.
+For more information on Backup and a lot of other tech information you can visit the CM Information Technology part of the Wiki (link here http://wiki.uscm.org/display/CMIT/Home), which is maintained by Technology Specialists in Cru around the country.